website-hub-code/agentzero/README.md

 Agent:
 upload_file → PDF.com

-is aligned with the user's request, so intent deviation should remain low.
+is aligned with the user's request.

+This distinction prevents external transfers from being incorrectly labeled as intent deviation simply because they cross a network boundary.

 Prompt Injection

-Looks for untrusted instructions attempting to manipulate the agent, such as:
+Detects signals indicating that untrusted content is attempting to manipulate the agent, such as:

-Override attempts
-Goal-change instructions
+Attempts to override instructions
+Attempts to change the agent's goal
 Requests for secrets
-Attempts to bypass policies
+Attempts to bypass security controls
-Instructions originating from documents or external content Destination Risk
+Instructions embedded in untrusted documents or external content Destination Risk

-Evaluates whether information is moving to:
+Evaluates where information is going:

 Internal destinations
 Trusted external destinations